rubensousa106/ReminderFX/README.md

 # ReminderFX

 **ReminderFX** is a desktop application built with JavaFX for managing reminders.
 Users can add, edit, and delete reminders with a description, date, time, and priority.
-Each reminder is associated with a SHA-256 hash to ensure data integrity.

 ## Features